-11. (a) Company will provide to Operator and its agents and subcontractors, at all reasonable times and upon reasonable notice to Company, such access to Company’s property and facilities as is necessary or appropriate for Operator to construct and install the Operator Interconnecting Facilities and the Plant and to exercise any other of Operator’s rights and carry out any other of Operator’s obligations under this Agreement; provided, however, that such access will not unreasonably disrupt or interfere with the normal operations of Company’s business and that Operator adheres to the safety rules and procedures established by Company.
+11. (a) Company will provide to Operator and its agents and subcontractors, at all reasonable times and upon reasonable notice to Company, such access to Company’s property and facilities as is necessary or appropriate for Operator to construct and install the Operator Interconnecting Facilities and the Plant and to exercise any other of Operator’s rights and carry out any other of Operator’s obligations under this Agreement; provided, however, that such access will not unreasonably disrupt or interfere with the normal operations of Company’s business and that Operator adheres to the safety rules and procedures that are consistent with Good Utility Practice.
 Company will execute such documents as Operator may require to enable it to establish record evidence of such access rights.

 (b) The access rights granted to Operator under this Section 3(A)(11) will remain in effect for so long as this Agreement is in effect.
-Company may unilaterally revoke or terminate such rights or take any action to impede, restrict, diminish or otherwise interfere with any of the rights granted under this Section 3(A)(11) only if, and only for the period during which, (i) Operator, or any entity acting on behalf of Operator, has failed, and Company has reason to believe that such Person will continue to fail, to adhere to the safety rules and procedures established by Company, (ii) Operator, or any entity acting on behalf of Operator, has unreasonably disrupted or interfered, and Company has reason to believe that such Person will continue to unreasonably disrupt or interfere, with the Company’s normal business operations, or (iii) Operator, or any entity acting on behalf of Operator, has otherwise failed, and Company has reason to believe that such Person will continue to fail, to comply with the terms of this Section 3(A)(11).
+Company may unilaterally revoke or terminate such rights or take any action to impede, restrict, diminish or otherwise interfere with any of the rights granted under this Section 3(A)(11) only if, and only for the period during which, (i) Operator, or any entity acting on behalf of Operator, has failed, and Company has reason to believe that such Person will continue to fail, to adhere to the safety rules and procedures that are consistent with Good Utility Practice, (ii) Operator, or any entity acting on behalf of Operator, has unreasonably disrupted or interfered, and Company has reason to believe that such Person will continue to unreasonably disrupt or interfere, with the Company’s normal business operations, or (iii) Operator, or any entity acting on behalf of Operator, has otherwise failed, and Company has reason to believe that such Person will continue to fail, to comply with the terms of this Section 3(A)(11).
 Notwithstanding the foregoing, should Operator decide to permanently abandon the use of any such access rights or any portion of any of them, Operator will send Company prompt written notice of such decision and provide a written release of said access rights or portion thereof.

 12. At Operator’s request, Company agrees to purchase, under separate agreement, all of the authorized test Energy produced by the Plant, subject to and in accordance with the scheduling provisions and terms of the separate agreement, at the Company's hourly avoided cost of producing such Energy, or at such other rate agreed to by the Parties.